jats-ug/ATS-Postiats-wiki/tutorials.md

 **Rosetta Code** has several [entries for ATS](http://rosettacode.org/wiki/Category:ATS).

-Once familiar enough with the language, [[atslib|atslib]] is also a great source to find many algorithms implemented in ATS, sometimes in several different ways (linear, non-linear, etc.)
+Once familiar enough with the language, [[ATSLIB|ATSLIB]] is also a great source to find many algorithms implemented in ATS, sometimes in several different ways (linear, non-linear, etc.)

 ## Other small tutorials